Jorge Masetti: The guerrillas of Salta

 After the overthrow of President Arturo Frondizi by the Argentinean military in 1962, Che Guevara and Masetti started to think about the possibility of setting up a guerrilla cell, or foco, in Argentina.
+The idea matured after the fall of Arturo Frondizi as president of Argentina.
 They eventually decided to start the struggle in Salta Province in the northwestern Department of Orán, a jungle area bordering on Bolivia.
 It was a group of nearly 30 guerrillas, mostly Argentineans with a few experienced Cubans, which took the name of People's Guerrilla Army and made their first encampment at Emboruzú in Bolivia.
 Masetti took the rank of deputy commander, saving the leadership for Che when he was ready to join the group after it had established itself.
+He started the planning of the purchase of weapons and the logistic to prepare the arrival of Che Guevara in the zone.
 Then the code of conduct was drawn up which, among other things, demanded the death penalty for homosexuality, as well as for treason, exploitation of the civilian population, rape, and theft.

 In 1963, the situation changed due to the calling of limited elections won by Arturo Illia of the Radical Civic Union.
 Peronists were not permitted to participate in the election.
 On 21 September 1963 Masetti's guerrillas crossed into Argentina and after several days on foot settled down near the Pescado River.
 Continuing with their plan to topple the government, they commenced the armed insurgency with a public letter to President Illia dated 9 July 1963.
 The guerrilla Bustos was in charge of taking the letter to the media, which meant he had to travel through the whole country.
 Though the letter had practically no impact on the media and on public opinion which barely noticed it, it did spark the immediate mobilization of the Argentine National Gendarmerie, Argentina's border security force then led by General Julio Alsogaray, the brother of politician and economist Álvaro Alsogaray, with the mayor of Salta Héctor Báez taking command of the troops in his city.